 The improvement of weapon quality is a crucial issue.
 The lives of the legionaries depended on their weapons, as well as the general character of military actions.
 We are being told, however, that the Romans kept using their short swords of low-quality iron over the entire course of their history.

 Let us consider the cavalry history next.
-If we’re to trust the “ancient” sources, Roman cavalry hadn’t been particularly powerful due to the lack of harness.
+If we’re to trust the “ancient” sources, Roman cavalry hadn’t been particularly powerful due to the lack of harnesses.
 The reins must have already existed, but the stirrup only appeared in the VIII century, according to the traditional dating offered by the official history.

 The stirrup is supposed to originate from China.
 Knighthood allegedly appears around the same time as the stirrup, which is perfectly logical and understandable.